DomenikIrrgang/ExpressDecorators/README.md

+# ExpressDecorators

+This project is trying to achieve to provide Angular-like annotations for using the express framework.

 # Featurelist

-This is a list of all features that will be implemented in this library.
+This is a list of all features that will be implemented.

 ## Dependency Injection